Trade/other name(s): Adcetris

 This drug can damage nerves (called neuropathy), which can cause numbness, tingling, burning sensations, weakness, sensitivity to hot and cold, or even pain in the hands or feet.
 This can be more of a problem in someone who had diabetes or neuropathy before treatment is started.
 Tell your doctor if you notice any of these symptoms, as your next treatment dose may need to be delayed and/or reduced.
 Neuropathy may get better over time, but in some people the symptoms may not go away.

 This drug may cause allergic reactions in some people while the drug is being given.
 Mild reactions usually consist of fever and chills.
-More serious reactions happen rarely, but can be dangerous.
+More serious reactions happen rarely, but can be dangerous and can even cause death.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), fainting, headache, feeling warm or flushed, fever or chills, hives, itching, shortness of breath, changes in heart rate, pain the back or abdomen, or swelling of the face, tongue, or throat.
 Tell your doctor or nurse right away if you notice any of these symptoms during or after being given the drug.

 Your doctor will probably test your blood throughout your treatment, looking for effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it completely.
 Be sure to keep all your appointments for lab tests and doctor visits.

-Serious (sometimes life-threatening) infections may occur in patients taking this drug because of low white blood cell counts.
+Serious (sometimes life-threatening) infections may occur in patients taking this drug because of low white blood cell counts and other effects on the immune system.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, diarrhea, or bringing up sputum.
 Do not get any immunizations (vaccinations), either during or after treatment with this drug, without your doctor's OK.

 This drug may lower your red blood cell count.
 If this occurs, it is usually a few months after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition, or you may need to get blood transfusions.